horizon-research/hvs_vr_encoding/Readme.md

 cd host/video_decode
 python3 decode_video.py --video_path ../../videos/demo_video.mp4 --out_images_folder ../../decoded_images
 ```
-Now you can find decoded images in the main folder.
+Now you can find decoded images in [decoded_images/](decoded_images/) in the main folder.
 To reduce downstream computatation, you can choose to preserve only 60 of them
 ```bash
 bash filter_decoded_images.bash "../../decoded_images" 60
 ```